nedzen/mariusnedelcu.com/source/articles/2018-04-17-les-mots-igniting-self-expression.html.md

 ---

 ###Telling the story
 When my help was solicited on the project it felt like a thrilling challenge.
-Working closely with the founders we shaped the story of a writing school that didn’t yet existed.
-Next we launched a website to present the concept and to enquire visitors about their interest in a project as such.
-For this purpose I produced a number of illustrations to complement the storry and set the ambient.
+Working closely with the founders we shaped the story of a writing school that didn’t yet exist.
+Next, we launched a website to present the concept and to enquire visitors about their interest in a project as such.
+For this purpose, I produced a number of illustrations to complement the story and set the ambient.
 These were used on the website and in a strategic PDF presentation of the project.

 We shortly discovered that many people loved the concept and were eager to engage.
 Their motivations were varied and knowing about them helped further inform the strategy and the design.